JenanZuhair/memory-card-game/README.md

 ### ***Getting Started***

-##### The game begins with there being a leader who guesses to choose the correct card,
-then the rest of the heads guess which card is the correct card.
+##### The game starts when you press the start play button and choose a random card.

 ***